Aztecs’ Five Suns Creation Myth And Prophecy

 Offspring Of The Creator God Form The Aztec Pantheon

-The first of them was Xipe Totec (the Red Tezcatlipoca), the god of gold, farming, and springtime, associated with the East direction.
-The second was Huitzilopochtli (the Blue Tezcatlipoca) the god of war and hunting who in later beliefs, became the sun-god responsible for the sun moving across the sky.
+The first was Xipe Totec (the Red Tezcatlipoca), the god of gold, farming, and springtime, associated with the East direction.
+The second was Huitzilopochtli (the Blue Tezcatlipoca), the god of war and hunting, who became the sun-god responsible for the sun moving across the sky in later beliefs.
 He was associated with the South.
 It was believed that without his power, the sun would stand still or fall from the heavens.

 Quetzalcoatl was known as Kukulkan ('feathered serpent'), a central figure of the Mayan people in Mexico.